nisrinaishmh/Artificial-Neural-Network-Program-to-Recognize-Hand-Shapes-that-Form-Scissors-Rock-or-Paper/README.md

 The parameters used in ImageDataGenerator include:

-🔑rescale: scales the pixel values of the image from [0-255] to [0-1].
+*rescale: scales the pixel values of the image from [0-255] to [0-1].

-🔑rotation_range: randomly rotates the image within a specific range (degrees).
+*rotation_range: randomly rotates the image within a specific range (degrees).

-🔑width_shift_range, height_shift_range: randomly shifts the image on the horizontal and vertical axes.
+*width_shift_range, height_shift_range: randomly shifts the image on the horizontal and vertical axes.

-🔑shear_range: randomly bends the image.
+*shear_range: randomly bends the image.

-🔑zoom_range: randomly zooms in or out (reduces) the image.
+*zoom_range: randomly zooms in or out (reduces) the image.

-🔑horizontal_flip: randomly flips the image horizontally.
+*horizontal_flip: randomly flips the image horizontally.

-🔑validation_split: splits the dataset into a training set (60%) and a validation set (40%).
+*validation_split: splits the dataset into a training set (60%) and a validation set (40%).

 4. Splitting the Dataset: ImageDataGenerator was then used to create generators for the training and validation sets.
 The training set was used to train the model, while the validation set was used to evaluate the model's performance during training.